Winter well-being and my top remedies for flu

 A yearly cough and cold is completely normal, even twice a year is not an issue.

 Cold viruses can also progress to a chest or sinus infection, or pneumonia.
 This is more likely to happen when we are ‘run down’.

 This is because the immune system takes a lot of energy when it has to fight an infection.
 If there are good reserves of energy and nutrients, there should be a good immune response.

 5 ways to protect your immunity during winter

 - Get enough sleep

-It’s recommended that we eat ‘5 a day’ but really it is meant to be more like ‘9 a day’ and vegetables are better for us than fruit.
-My favourite way to include more vegetables in my family diet is to make soup every couple of days and include salad as well as vegetables with every meal.
+It’s recommended that we eat ‘5 a day’ but really it is meant to be more like ‘9 a day’.
+Different coloured vegetables contain different vitamins so it’s important to eat a wide range.
+My favourite way to include more vegetables in my family diet is to make soup every couple of days and include salad as well as seasonal vegetables with every meal.

 - Take Vitamin D